 What does a business immigration lawyer deal with?

-Business immigration lawyers provide legal support to companies, entrepreneurs, investors, employers and their employees with regards to immigration law.
+Business immigration solicitors provide legal support to companies, entrepreneurs, investors, employers and their employees with regards to immigration law.

-What does my business need to employ skilled workers from outside the EEA?
+What does my business need to employ skilled workers from outside the UK?

-All businesses who wish to employ skilled workers from outside the EEA in Tier 2 or temporary workers in Tier 5 need to apply for a Sponsor Licence.
+All businesses who wish to employ skilled workers from outside the UK need to apply for a Sponsor Licence.